Ask Keri: Which supplements are best for gut health, if any?

 The Best Supplements for Gut Health

 Hands down, my number one recommendation is to take a daily probiotic.
 The body of research on how probiotics might help with GI issues and affect mood and mental health is growing (hello, gut-brain connection), and it’s already strong enough that I say it’s worth popping one of these in the morning.
 Get my advice on how to choose one, here.
+The probiotic that’s right for one person may not be right for another.
+Different strains in supplements have different benefits, so work with your healthcare professional to determine the best option for you.

 You might also hear people tell you to take prebiotics, which are essentially food for the probiotics.
 (Your microbes get hungry, too!)
 But “prebiotics” is really just a fancy word for a type of fiber.
 If you’re eating plenty of fruits, vegetables, whole grains, and legumes, you’re almost definitely getting enough.
 Some foods that are particularly high in prebiotics include garlic, onions, asparagus, apples, bananas, and oats.